tanzimamin2/kickstarter-analysis/README.md

 This section of the report looks at how funding goals relate to the outcome of campaigns and will help to set a realistic funding goal.

 First the data was organized in the following ways-
 * Group the data according to funding goal ranges.
-For example, the number of campaigns that had a goal of $1000 to $4999 or $5000 to $9999, etc.
+For example, the number of campaigns that had a goal of $1000 to $4999, $5000 to $9999 and so on.
 * Furthermore, count the number of **Successful, Failed and Canceled** campaigns.
 Then group the counts according to their funding ranges.
-* Counting the total number of campaigns in their funding ranges.
+* Adding the number of campaigns in their funding ranges, giving us a to a total projects column.
 * Extracting a percentage value using the above organized data.
 Telling us what **percentage of campaigns were successful, failed or canceled** in their respective funding ranges.
 * Plotted a line chart to better communicate our findings